stagbl/stagbl/docs/README.md

 StagBL Documentation
 --------------------

-As much as possible, documentation is by example.

-The demos in `../demos` are central in this, demonstrating functionality in terms of reproducing standard examples and benchmarks.

-The DMStag tutorials in `$PETSC_DIR/src/dm/impls/examples/tutorials` may also be useful.

-Some unit/integration tests in `../tests` might also be of use to some users.

-Any additional documentation is generated using Sphinx.
+This documentation is generated using Sphinx.
 From this directory,

   make html

 And see `_build/html/index.html`.

+This documentation should also be automatically available at [Read the Docs](https://stagbl.rtfd.io>).

+## Documentation guidelines

+Documentation is by example as much as possible, focusing on StagBLDemo.

 Prefer to document functions, macros, etc. with javadoc-style comment blocks, e.g. `/** ... */`, as these are recognized by Hawkmoth and Doxygen.